NVIDIA Graduate Fellowship Program

 Terms and Conditions

 The Graduate Fellowship Award must be used to further your research.
 The breakdown of the award is between stipend, tuition and health insurance, in that order.
 The award is an unrestricted gift to be used to further the student’s research over the academic year.
 We ask that no overhead or indirect costs are charged to the award.
 Awards are not transferable to another student.
 Whether it is OK to combine the NVIDIA fellowship with another fellowship depends on several factors -- please contact the NVIDIA Graduate Fellowship for details on this matter.
 Awards are issued to the university for disbursement, not directly to the student.
 Amount of the award cannot exceed stipend, tuition, and health insurance.
 There may also be university-specific restrictions that pertain.
-Applications include permission to use the student’s submission data for scheduling internship job interviews.
-It is possible an internship offer may be made without a Fellowship award.
-A completed internship at NVIDIA is required before the Fellowship award year can begin.
+Applications include permission to use the student’s submission data for evaluation of a potential fellowship award.
+Applicants may choose to opt-in for an internship evaluation outside of the fellowship (in the event the applicant is not chosen for an award.)
+If selected for an award, a completed internship at NVIDIA is required before the Fellowship award year can begin.
 Immediate family of NVIDIA employees cannot participate.

 Helpful Hints for the Graduate Fellowship Submission: The Research Proposal